 This Ori Olokun head (or one like it) was first discovered in 1910 in West Africa (Nigeria today).
 It is typical of many others that were made between 1300-1600 AD in Ife (ee-feh), a powerful city-state with a highly evolved indigenous culture that dates back to the 6th century.
-The bronze heads were made by a lost wax process and contain mostly brass and copper alloy, materials the kingdom obtained from Portuguese traders who were active in the region at the time.
-See here about the exhibition at the British Museum in 2010.
+The bronze heads were made by a lost wax process and contain mostly zinc brass alloy, materials the kingdom obtained from Portuguese traders who were active in the region at the time.
+It was in the exhibition at the British Museum in 2010 (See link).
 Ife is still today a cultural and spiritual center in Nigeria.

 Probably unknown to Picasso and his contemporaries, who had first seen African tribal art “in May or June 1907, [when] he visited the ethnographic museum in the Palais du Trocadéro in Paris”, the Ori Olokun heads are technically and artistically sophisticated, products of a highly evolved culture contemporary with Renaissance and the subsequent Enlightenment in Europe.